linazoo/linazoo/README.md

 A Colombian born, east-coast raised bootcamp graduate living and working in Texas with my husband and our husky, Grits.

-I'm currently leveling up my Front end dev skills to hopefully get a new gig as a web developer.
+I'm currently looking for a new git as a front end React developer.

 ![](https://img.buzzfeed.com/buzzfeed-static/static/2014-04/tmp/webdr02/3/11/a72d277fcc18112018e393946827bf97-12.jpg)